tentone/xenoparticles/README.md

 # Constellations
-Constellations particle RT simulation using xenomai
+Constellations particle real-time simulation using xenomai To test xenomai as a RT framework

+# Library
+ - SDL V2.0
+ - Xenomai V2.6.5